Skyrim07/SKCell/docs/README.md

 ## Dev Log
+<b>v1.4.0</b>
+-   The Shaping update!
+Introducing SKVolumeEditor: edit polygon shapes, edit their heights, view their volumes... with a

 <b>v1.3.0</b>
 -   Added SKObjectNameComment!
 Now you can add colorful comments to game objects in the hierarchy.
 -   Various bug fixes.
+    <br>v1.3.1
+    - Added SKComment, you can now add comments in the inspector with this component.
+    - SKInspectorButton can now have custom colors!

 <b>v1.2.0</b>
 -   Standardized all assets. (namespaces, menu paths, prefabs, file formats)